HomeThe BestThe Best Headphones for Pop Music [In Depth Guide]

 “I was obsessed with this chase for wealth/’Til the doctor said, ‘Rich, it’s about your health.
 Your blood’s messed up, it don’t look good/I couldn’t stop time, but I wished I could.”

-Listening to “Summer Girls” back then made me long for a girl to call my own, but I really never experienced that in full.
-Well so much for a happy note.
-Lol.
+Listening to “Summer Girls” back then made me long for a girl to call my own.
 To this day people still talk about that jam, and for good reason.
 It was what Pop should sound like, even though people called it corny at the time.
-Yeah it’s a bit cheese ball, but it’s Pop in it’s most unabashed form, and that’s what people appreciate about it almost 20 years later.
+Yeah it’s a bit cheesy, but it’s Pop in it’s most unabashed form, and that’s what people appreciate about it almost 20 years later.

 With that, let’s get into why you’re actually here. 😛